-Assessed value shall mean the value to an improvement of property as determined by the Duval County Property Appraiser in the manner provided by Florida law.
+Assessed value shall mean the value of an improvement or property as determined by the Duval County Property Appraiser in the manner provided by Florida law.

 Automatic irrigation system shall mean an artificial watering system with a programmable controller or timing mechanism designed to automatically transport and deliver water to plants.